osmandapp/web/main/docs/user/plugins/trip-recording.md

 ### Add Recording widget

+The [Distance/Start-Stop widget](../widgets/info-widgets.md#-trip-recording-widgets) is needed to quickly check if you are recording or not, as well as for quick access to the recording settings and information about it.
+The widget is added automatically when the Trip recording plugin is enabled.

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">

-The [Distance/Start-Stop widget](../widgets/info-widgets.md#-trip-recording-widgets) is needed to quickly check whether the recording is in progress or not, and for quick access to the recording settings and information about it.
-The widget is added automatically when the Trip recording plugin is enabled.
-You can delete or add the Distance/Start-Stop widget and [other widgets](../plugins/trip-recording.md#trip-recording-widgets) by following: *<Translate android="true" ids="shared_string_menu,map_widget_config,map_widget_left,map_widget_right,shared_string_trip_recording"/>*.
+You can delete or add the Distance/Start-Stop widget and [other widgets](../plugins/trip-recording#duration-uphill-downhill) by following:
+*<Translate android="true" ids="shared_string_menu,map_widget_config,map_widget_left,map_widget_right,shared_string_trip_recording"/>*.

 ![Adding Distance/Start-Stop widget in Android](@site/static/img/plugins/trip-recording/add_widg_andr.png)